ajeshaggarwal/ethdocs/README.md

 About
 =============
-This project is the result of an open collaboration initiative by [Zurich Blockchain RnD group](https://zbrd.org/) and [EthDevs.io](https://www.ethdevs.io/) team
+This project is the result of an open collaboration initiative by [Zurich Blockchain RnD group](https://zbrd.org/) and [EthDevs.io](https://www.ethdevs.io/) team.